iSoftStoneGroup/EazyBuilder/README.md

 # **Contact us**

-- Gitter: EazyBuilder's IM tool for community messaging, collaboration, and discovery.
-- Twitter: Follow the latest EazyBuilder news on Twitter.
-- Weibo: Follow the latest EazyBuilder news on Weibo (Chinese version of Twitter).
-- Email group:

 - Welcome to pay attention to eazybuilder, if you encounter problems in use, you can join the group discussion (the QR code picture will be updated weekly)

 - **The following is the QR code of the communication group, welcome to scan the code to join**